Buddhist ethics

 The Buddhist king Ashoka built pillars throughout the Indian subcontinent inscribed with edicts promoting Buddhist moral virtues and precepts.

-Buddhist ethics are traditionally based on the enlightened perspective of the Buddha.
+Buddhist ethics are traditionally based around the enlightened perspective of the Buddha.
 In Buddhism, ethics or morality are understood by the term śīla (शील) or sīla (Pāli). Śīla is one of three sections of the Noble Eightfold Path.
 It is a code of conduct that emulates a natural inborn nature that embraces a commitment to harmony, equanimity, and self-regulation, primarily motivated by nonviolence or freedom from causing harm.
 It has been variously described as virtue, moral discipline uprightness and precept, skillful conduct.
+Sīla is one of the three practices foundational to Buddhism and the non-sectarian Vipassana movement; sīla, samādhi, and paññā.
+It is included within the Theravadin foundations of sīla, dāna, and bhavana.
+It is also the second pāramitā in Mahayana Buddhism.

-In contrast to the english word "morality" (i.e., obedience, a sense of obligation, and external constraint), Sīla is a resolve to connect with what is believed to be our innate ethical compass.
+Sīla is the wholehearted commitment to what is wholesome that grows with experience of practice.
+In contrast to the English word "morality" (i.e., obedience, a sense of obligation, and external constraint), Sīla is a resolve to connect with what is believed to be our innate ethical compass.
 It is an intentional ethical behaviour that is refined and clarified through walking the path toward liberation.
 Within some traditions, the true adversary is our ignorance, our clinging to beliefs, complexes and our misguided perceptions.
 As such, behavior is not viewed as good or evil but as skillful or unskillful.

-Sīla is one of the three practices foundational to Buddhism and the non-sectarian Vipassana movement; sīla, samādhi, and paññā as well as the Theravadin foundations of sīla, dāna, and bhavana.
-It is also the second pāramitā.
-Sīla is the wholehearted commitment to what is wholesome that grows with experience of practice.
 Two aspects of sīla are essential to the training: right "performance" (caritta), and right "avoidance" (varitta).
 Honoring the precepts of sīla is considered a "great gift" (mahadana) to others because it creates an atmosphere of trust, respect, and security.
-It means that the practitioner poses no threat to anothers life, family, rights, well-being or property.
+It means that the practitioner poses no threat to another's life, family, rights, well-being or property.

 Moral instructions are included in Buddhist scriptures or handed down through tradition.
 Most scholars of Buddhist ethics thus rely on the examination of Buddhist scriptures and the use of anthropological evidence from traditional Buddhist societies to justify claims about the nature of Buddhist ethics.
 While many commonalities exist, there are differences between major Buddhist schools Theravada, Mahāyāna, Vajrayana, and Navayana in regards to texts, emphasis, practices, and ethical outlook.